pflanze/speedcontrol/README.md

 Thomas Fritzsche, http://noto.de, and I found it through some forum posts, some of which with (modified) copies.
-I've collected this information here (see Git history), and have renamed the tool from speedcontrol to dvdspeedcontrol to make it enough to remember "dvd" then hit the tab key to find it through autocompletion; also, the original program description already explicitely said it is for DVD-drives.
+I've collected this information here (see Git history), and have renamed the tool from speedcontrol to dvdspeedcontrol to make it sufficient to remember "dvd" then hit the tab key to find it through autocompletion; also, the original program description already explicitely said it is for DVD-drives.

 In the meantime, Thomas Fritzsche has moved the code to Github too[2],